 Поля Вълчева

-Поля Вълчева about 5 years ago
+Поля Вълчева almost 6 years ago

 The information is full and very helpful.
 Additionally, I have a question about the estimation of the story points.
 In case the User Story needs to be done from FrontEnd Developer and BackEnd Developer and each of them estimates with 8 and 4 story points respectively.
 How much should be the final story points?
 8, Average of both or something else?
 Thank you in advance!